jledgett/3d-print-mounting-arm-camera-case-and-pi-tray/README.md

 1. Use the USB C cord retainers to clip the USB C power source into place on the rail.

-1. [Install OctoPi on your Raspberry Pi](https://octoprint.org/download/) (the SD card is accessible through the slot on the end of the OctoPi Tray.
+1. [Install OctoPi on your Raspberry Pi](https://octoprint.org/download/) (the SD card is accessible through the slot on the end of the OctoPi Tray).

 1. Once OctoPi is running, go the Control tab and you should see a web camera image.